Query Targeting¶

-alerts indicate inefficient queries:
+Query Targeting alerts often indicate inefficient queries.

 Ideally, the ratio of scanned documents to returned documents should be close to 1.
 A high ratio negatively impacts query performance.